StamatisDeli/udacity-restaurant-reviews.github.io/README.md

         I found a solution online, I will try that. https://www.youtube.com/watch?v=BfL3pprhnms It works offline.
             Nope it doesn't.
 Reviewer gave me a red light.
 I had a mistake in  my fetch code.
 I initiated the SW like in the google example (https://developers.google.com/web/fundamentals/primers/service-workers/), which had an extra event listener.
 I think it works better this way.
 The rest looks pretty similar
+                I am still experiencing problems, because my reviewers can't get the pages to reload, but I can.
+I am changing the fetch code with the one in https://developers.google.com/web/fundamentals/primers/service-workers/.

 9. Fix visual element for responsive UX.
     As the reviewer pointed out, I need to fix some stuff.